QAInsights/Black-Friday-Performance-Testing/README.md

 # Objective

-The objective of this exercise is to measure the response time trend of popular US retail websites during Thanksgiving and Black Friday 2019.
+The objective of this exercise is to measure the response time trend of popular US retail websites during Thanksgiving and Black Friday 2020.

 # Strategy

 This experiment **will not inject load** to the websites under test.
-The script will **send only one HTTP(S) request every one hour** to measure the performance.
+The script will **send only one HTTP(S) request every 15 minutes** to measure the performance.
 The actual workload will be from the real users.

-I will spin up an EC2 instance (free tier) from AWS in Ohio region and exeute the test.

 # Tools

-Apache JMeter 5.2 will be used to design the test.
-CLI mode will be used for the actual run or Taurus might be used.
+<>

 # Test Window